acuparse/acuparse/docs/INSTALL.md

 tail -f /var/log/syslog
 ```

+- See the [Troubleshooting Guide](https://docs.acuparse.com/TROUBLESHOOTING) for more details

 ## DNS Redirect

 > **Note:** Access users can use the included script to modify the Access upload server instead of, or as well as, redirecting DNS.